 The performance of an organism or group of organisms in the context of their natural environment and their evolutionary background.
 The organism as an integrated system rather than a collection of cellular or organ processes.
-Course Information: Credit is not given for BIOS 340 if student has credit in BIOS 240 or BIOS 343.
-Prerequisite(s): BIOS 100 or BIOS 110; and BIOS 101 or BIOS 120.
+Course Information: Prerequisite(s): BIOS 100 or BIOS 110; and BIOS 101 or BIOS 120.